LEED In Missouri & Southern Illinois

 Why LEED?
 Why Missouri Gateway?

 By any measure, Missouri Gateway is a leader in LEED.
-Thanks to a commitment by the City of St. Louis (City Ordinance 67414), Washington University and other local institutional and corporate leaders, there are now 53 commercial and 31 residential LEED Platinum, Gold, Silver and Certified projects across the region.
+Thanks to a commitment by the City of St. Louis (City Ordinance 67414), Washington University and other local institutional and corporate leaders, there are now over 200 LEED Platinum, Gold, Silver and Certified projects across the Chapter’s territory.
 Missouri Gateway also now boasts more than 700 LEED Accredited Professionals.

 The LEED Difference